-Why have I been asked to take part in the TREAT study?
+Why has my child been asked to take part in the TREAT study?

-You are invited to take part in this study because you have been diagnosed with severe, difficult to manage eczema.
+Your child is invited to take part in this study because they have been diagnosed with severe, difficult to manage eczema.

 The study aims to recruit a total of 102 children and young people aged between 2 and 16 years.